7 Sep 2021

 NIB is governed by its constituent documents, namely the Agreement between its member countries and the Statutes, as well as the Host Country Agreement concluded between NIB and the government of Finland.
-These establish that NIB is the member countries' common international financial institution (linked to Glossary), which has the same status as other legal persons conducting similar operations within and outside the member countries.
+These establish that NIB is the member countries' common international financial institution, which has the same status as other legal persons conducting similar operations within and outside the member countries.

 Furthermore, the constituent documents stipulate that NIB has the status of an international legal person with full legal capacity, define the immunities and privileges of the Bank and its personnel, and set out the structure for the governance of the Bank.